plone/plone.app.testing/README.txt

 5. Install the product into the test fixture Plone site

-Of course, you may wish to make other changes to, such as creating some base content or changing some settings.
+Of course, you may wish to make other changes too, such as creating some base content or changing some settings.

 On tear-down, you will then want to: